Lecture Notes in Cosmology: Thermal relics

 The Boltzmann equation thus becomes:

-and finally
+and finally:

-In this case Saha equation is simply $Y = Y_{\rm eq}$ and from Eq.~\eqref{numdensmassivenu} we know that $Y_{\rm eq} \to 0$ for $x \to \infty$, because of the dilution due to the cosmological expansion.
-On the other hand, we also expect, as we saw for recombination, that $Y$ attains an asymptotic value which we call $Y_\infty$ and with which we shall calculate the present abundance of DM.
-The departure between the Saha equation solution and the Boltzmann equation solution is the \textbf{freeze-out} and, as we know, it takes place approximately when $\Gamma \sim H$.
+In this case, the Saha equation is simply $Y = Y_{\rm eq}$, and from Eq.~\eqref{numdensmassivenu}, we know that $Y_{\rm eq} \to 0$ for $x \to \infty$ because of the dilution due to cosmological expansion.
+On the other hand, we also expect, as we saw for recombination, that $Y$ attains an asymptotic value, which we call $Y_\infty$, and with which we shall calculate the present abundance of DM.
+The departure between the solution of the Saha equation and that of the Boltzmann equation defines the \textbf{freeze-out}, and, as we know, it takes place approximately when $\Gamma \sim H$.
+Using Eq.~\eqref{numdensmassivenu} to express $Y_{\rm eq}$, we can numerically solve Eq.~\eqref{CDMboltzeq}.
+To do this, we set a small initial value $x = x_i$ such that $Y(x_i) = Y_{\rm eq}(x_i)$ and fix $\lambda$ to be a constant.
+In Figs.~\ref{Fig:FermDMplot} and \ref{Fig:xfplot}, we choose $x_i = 0.01$ and $\lambda=1, 10, 100$ for a fermionic DM species.